ApiValley/ApiFlows-Docs/Concepts.md

 <font color='red'>None of these solutions are adapted to horizontal scalability.
 The main reason being that timer events are local to each Node-RED instances.
 They cannot be shared accross the elastic group of Node-RED instances executing the program.</font>

 >Imagine, you want to increase the workload of such a Node-RED program.
-You have to increase the rate of timing events (by modifying delay ) and restart your Node-RED instance.
+You have to increase the rate of timing events (by decreasing delay ) and restart your Node-RED instance.
 What happens when your Node-RED instance workload is near consumming an entire CPU ?
 ApiFlows will scale horizontally and create a new Node-RED instance.
-Nevertheless, since timer events are local to each Node-RED instances with the same static period, the second Node-RED instances will near immediately consume an entire CPU, which will triggers the creation of a third Node-RED instances by ApiFlows, etc ...
+Nevertheless, since timer events are local to each Node-RED instances with the same static delay period, the second Node-RED instance will near immediately consume an entire CPU, which will triggers the creation of a third Node-RED instance by ApiFlows, etc ...
+Instead of sharing workload, it is multiplied by the number of created Node-RED instances.

 ### <font color='green'>ApiFlows solution  to deal with horizontal scalability of timer event driven NodeRED programs.</font>

 ApiFlows brings two additional Node-RED nodes, named **wire-in** and **wire-out**.
-They are used to exchange what we call **injector messages** between Node-RED instances, through a network named **ApiFlows messaging service** .
+They are used to respectively receive and send messages called **injector messages**, between Node-RED instances, through a private network named **ApiFlows messaging service** .

-Each ApiFlows user, has his own private ApiFlows messaging service network, shared by all the Node-RED instances of all [flow](#what-is-a-apiflows-flow), he created.
+Each ApiFlows user, has his own dedicated **ApiFlows messaging service** private network, shared by all the Node-RED instances of all [flows](#what-is-a-apiflows-flow), he created.

-As an injector message receiver, **wire-in** node has an address composed by the name of the [flow](#what-is-a-apiflows-flow) in which it resides, and an additional property named **pin_name**.
+As a receiver, **wire-in** node has an address composed by the name of the [flow](#what-is-a-apiflows-flow) in which it resides, and an additional property named **pin_name**.
+When receiving an injector message, wire-in role is to transmit the message to the downstream node in the Node-RED program.

-As an injector message sender, **wire-out** node must define a target address, made of a **target_flow_name** and a **target_pin_name**.
+As a sender, **wire-out** node must define a target address, made of a **target_flow_name** and a **target_pin_name**.

+Not only can an **injector message** be sent from a **wire-out**  but it can also be injected in **ApiFlows messaging service** network, by the way of **external injection**. (see context sharing )

-When a Node-RED program  contains a **wire-in** configured with a **pin_name** property, the Node-RED instances belonging to the elastic group in charge of executing  the same program, share a common address in ApiFlows messaging service network.
+The address of a **wire-in** contained in a Node-RED program, is shared by all the Node-RED instances belonging to the elastic group in charge of executing  the same program, because they belongs to the same [flow](#what-is-a-apiflows-flow), and have the same **pin_name**

-Each time injection messages are sent to this address by a wire-out or by external injection , ApiFlows messaging service garanty the following :
+Each time injection messages are sent to this address by a **wire-out** or by **external injection** , **ApiFlows messaging service** garanty the following :
 * messages are received by at least one and only one Node-RED instance of the elastic group executing the program
 * messages are equally balanced accross Node-RED instances executing the program

 ![Messaging service](images/ApiFlowsMessagingService.png)

-Let's explain now, why ApiFlows messaging service brings horizontal scalability for timer event driven Node-RED program.
+Let's explain now, why **ApiFlows messaging service** brings horizontal scalability for timer event driven Node-RED program.

+### <font color='green'>To increase workload</font>

-To increase workload, no more need to decrease the delay period.
-It can be fixed to 1 second .
+ no more need to decrease the static  delay period.
+It can be set to a fixed value like  1 second .
 Workload can be controlled instead by external injection.

 Imagine you have only one Node-RED instance, executing the program.

-You first inject one "injector message" with external injection.
-The workload will be one task per second ( because the delay is 1 second and the unique injector message is looping continuously from wire-out to wire-in).
-If you inject a second "injector message" , the workload will be 2 tasks per second.
+ * You first inject one **injector message** with external injection.
+The workload becomes "one task per second" ( because the delay is 1 second and the unique injector message is looping continuously from wire-out to wire-in).
+ * If you inject a second **injector message** , the workload becomes "2 tasks per second".
-After injection of several hundred "injector messages", workload will no more be sustainable by one Node-RED instance.
-ApiFlows will automativally create a new Node-RED instance.
-Thanks to ApiFlows messaging service, looping injector messages will be immediately balanced between the two Node-RED instance.
+* After injection of several hundred **injector messages**, workload is no more sustainable by one Node-RED instance.
+ApiFlows automativally creates a new Node-RED instance.
-Each Node-RED instance will support half the workload.
+* Thanks to ApiFlows messaging service, looping injector messages are immediately balanced between the two Node-RED instances.
+Each Node-RED instance supports half the workload.

+### <span style="color:green">To decrease workload</span>
+ ApiFlows brings a way to eject **injector message** from the ApiFlows messaging service network.
+Each **injector message** has a unique key, which corresponds to a **shared context** ( see Context Sharing).
+When a wire-in node receives an **injector message** it reads the **shared context** corresponding to the key.
+A shared context has a property named **state**.
+If **state** is **STOPPED**, wire-in node does not transmit injector message to the downstream node in the program.
+The immediate effect is to exclude the injector message from the circuit and as a consequence decrease the global workload.

 [Back to top](#apiflows-concepts)